CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 })
 ```

 As you can see, the DOM automatically updates when you render.
 This is an incredibly powerful feature of React.
 Even better, React will figure out exactly the right bits of the DOM that need to be changed.
 This makes it extremely efficient and fast.
-This is concept is called the "virtual DOM".
+This is concept is called the ["virtual DOM"](https://reactjs.org/docs/faq-internals.html).

-> **Exercise:**
-> 1.

-### State
+## State

 Let's take another look at the the counter example.
 A new user story has been created to show multiple counters.
 How would you add another counter?